Njord0/Arobase/README.md

 ```

 ## Example

-Here a sample code which print fibonacci(10) :
+Here a sample code which prints fibonacci(10), copy/paste it to a file named `source.aro`
 ```c
 fn fibonacci(a: integer) : integer
 {